-The school has areas for outdoor learning- an outdoor decking area, back garden, seating area, and main playground.
+The school has areas for outdoor learning- an outdoor field and nature area, small garden areas, and main playground spaces.
 Like the indoor Classroom the children are given the opportunities to take pride in their space and contribute to keeping the area exciting and safe for all.